pip-services/pip-services-docs/content/en/python/sqlserver/connect/sqlserver_connection.md

 linkTitle: "SqlServerConnection"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-sqlserver-python"
 description: >
-    SQLServer connection using plain driver.
+    SQLServer connection using the official driver.

     By defining a connection and sharing it through multiple persistence components